iainfm/Copy-CameraPhotos/README.md

 # Copy-CameraPhotos

-A utility to transfer photos from removable media to a destination of choice.
+A utility to transfer photos from removable media with useful workflow options.

 This Powershell script makes it easy to transfer photos from your digital camera to a folder of your choice.